cavebatsofware/rate-limiter/README.md

 5. **Effective cost: 2.0 tokens** (2x normal cost)

 **Why this helps:**
-- **Legitimate users**: Rarely hit errors, benefit from increased bucket size (50 tokens)
+- **Legitimate users**: Rarely hit errors
 - **Scanners/bots**: Generate many 404s during path enumeration, get rate limited 2x faster
-- **Server errors**: Also penalized, creating visibility into problems
+- **Server errors**: Also penalized, creating visibility into problems.
+If a user is generating lots of 500s that is something I'd like to shutdown.
+A better strategy for handling the block/backoff would be good for some cases but that isn't a concern for my application so I didn't worry about it.

 **Example token costs:**
 ```
 200 OK:           1.0 token
-304 Not Modified: 0.1 token (with refund)
+304 Not Modified: 0.5 token (with refund)
 404 Not Found:    2.0 tokens (1.0 + 1.0 penalty)
 403 Forbidden:    2.0 tokens (1.0 + 1.0 penalty)
 500 Server Error: 2.0 tokens (1.0 + 1.0 penalty)